ObadaGhannam1/Weekend_Task/README.md

 Doing The Weekend Assignment SOLO .
 # Welcome to My - Repository

-Hey there , in this repo we'll explain some basic information about the Docker technology , a technology which has impacted the world web development
+Hey there , in this repo we'll explain some basic information about the Docker technology , a technology which has impacted the of world web development

 #  What Is Docker ?